CorrelAid/klima-kollektiv/README.md

  cd path-to-your-project-folder     # in case you are not already in your project folder pip freeze > requirements.txt
 ```
-3. include requirements.txt file in your push.
+3. Include requirements.txt file in your push.

--Updating versions, dependencies and additional libraries_
+_Updating versions, dependencies and additional libraries_

 You should do this whenever the requirements.txt file has changed since your last commit.
 1. Open a prompt like Anaconda prompt.
 Per default you are in your base environment (base).
 2. Execute the following commands: